 In 2013, SaveLIFE Foundation filed a petition (Writ Petition 427 of 2013 – SaveLIFE Foundation & Anr. versus Union of India & Anr) before the Supreme Court in order to:

 9,087 people were killed in road crashes that were caused due to collision with vehicles carrying protruding rods and load.

 Ironically, the proviso to Rule 93(8) of the Central Motor Vehicles Rules, 1989, allowed the goods carriage to carry poles/rods or indivisible load protruding till a distance of one metre beyond the rear most point of the motor vehicle.
 In its PIL, SLF sought omission of the proviso to Rule 93(8) of CMVR.

-Based on SLF's PIL, the Government of India, on March 5th 2014, issued a notification striking down the proviso in Rule 93(8) of the Central Motor Vehicles Rules 1989.
-The final GOI notification can be found here.
+Based on SLF's PIL, the Government of India, on March 5th 2014, issued a notification striking down the proviso in Rule 93(8) of the Central Motor Vehicles Rules 1989 thereby putting a ban on vehicles carrying protruding rods or protruding load.

 SLF has taken this initiative to prevent such trucks from causing further road crash deaths and injuries in India.

 Be a part of the campaign.